sghall/react-move/README.md

 The NodeGroup component allows you to create complex animated transitions.
 You pass it an array of objects and a key accessor function and it will run your enter, update and leave transitions as the data updates.
 The idea is similar to transition components like [react-transition-group](https://github.com/reactjs/react-transition-group) or [react-motion's TransitionMotion](https://github.com/chenglou/react-motion) but you use objects to express how you want your state to transition.

-Not only can you can have independent duration, delay and easing for entering, updating and leaving but each individual key in your state can define its own timing.
+Not only can you can have independent duration, delay and easing for entering, updating and leaving but each individual key in your state can define its own timing!

 ### Component Props